5.3

 Strengths

-Lightweight and relatively flat construction makes them easy to pack as a secondary, style-focused shoe.
+Lightweight, low-profile design is easy to pack as a secondary, "going out" shoe.

 X